Electrical Snag Hits Kolkata Metro, Terrified Passengers Break Open Windows

 Commuters spotted repeated sparks and raised an alarm.
 "There were sparks earlier also during the journey.
 We raised an alarm, but nobody listened to us.
 After the train gates did not open for five minutes, we finally broke open the glass windows and came out," a passenger was quoted as saying by IANS.

-In a desperate bit to ensure their safety, many passengers got out of the train by breaking the window glasses.
+In a desperate bid to ensure their safety, many passengers got out of the train by breaking the window glasses.

 It took almost 20 minutes to evacuate all the passengers from the rake and metro officials claimed that no one fell sick.